 Infuse your Tu BiShvat seder with environmental education to give modern meaning to this celebration.
-Many such seders focus on the natural world and our responsibility to protect it, like this Tu BiSh'vat seder, published by the Religious Action Center of Reform Judaism (RAC) and the North American Federation for Temple Youth (NFTY).
+Many such seders focus on the natural world and our responsibility to protect it, like this Tu BiShvat seder, published by the Religious Action Center of Reform Judaism and NFTY - The Reform Jewish Youth Movement, or this Tu BiShvat seder from Hazon.
 In keeping with the nature of this holiday, this seder is a call to action, a time of education and reflection at we examine our impact on the world around us and commit to changing the way we interact with our environment.

 - Reduce waste by buying products that use less packaging.